lsegal/yard/docs/Tags.md

         @example Reverse a string
           "mystring".reverse #=> "gnirtsym"

+  * `@note`: Creates an emphasized note for the users to read about the object.

+        @note This method should only be used in outer space.

   * `@option`: Describe an options hash in a method.
 The tag takes the name of the options parameter first, followed by optional types,